robweber/robweber.github.io/_posts/2022-08-12-epd_slideshow_bash_script.md

 ### Breaking It Down

 The first part of the script simply defines some variables, including the EPD type.
 The directory path is passed in as a command line variable when the script is run.
-To get a list of all images in the path I'm using the following loop.
+To get a list of all images in the path I'm using the following loop below.
 It cycles through each file in the directory, filtering on PNG images.
 These are then added to the `IMAGES` array.
 Note that you have to take the existing array, add the new image, and then set the variable with each loop.
 If you don't do this you'll end up with just one image path at the end.

 ```bash
 for image in $DIR_PATH/*.png